What is Google Lens?

 Relevant and useful results

 Lens always tries to return the most relevant and useful results.
 Lens’ algorithms aren’t affected by advertisements or other commercial arrangements.
 When Lens returns results from other Google products, including Google Search or Shopping, the results rely on the ranking algorithms of those products.

-To ensure Lens results are relevant, helpful, and safe, Lens identifies and filters explicit results.
+To ensure Lens results are relevant, helpful and safe, Lens identifies and filters explicit results.
 These results are identified using Google-wide standards such as Google SafeSearch guidelines.

-Lens & location
+Lens and location

-When you agree to let Lens use your location, it uses that information to return more accurate results - for example, when identifying places and landmarks.
-So if you’re in Paris, Lens will know that it’s more likely you’re looking at the Eiffel Tower rather than a similar-looking structure somewhere else in the world.
+When you agree to let Lens use your location, it uses that information to return more accurate results – for example, when identifying places and landmarks.
+So if you’re in Paris, Lens will know that it’s more likely that you’re looking at the Eiffel Tower, rather than a similar-looking structure somewhere else in the world.